-Sarah Ferguson Had ‘Regret’ As Kate Middleton Wed Prince William, Would Advice Younger Self To ‘Don’t Blow It’
+Sarah Ferguson Had ‘Regret’ As Kate Middleton Wed Prince William, Would Advise Younger Self To ‘Don’t Blow It’

 Sarah also described what she would tell her younger self, if she could give her advice.

-“If I being me now could go back to that young girl when I was 24, I would say to her, you know what, I will stick with you, I will stay with you, I’m with you….
+“If I being me now could go back to that young girl when I was 24, I would say to her, you know what, I will stick with you, I will stay with you, I’m with you.
 You’ve got the world, you’ve got the best looking prince, you’ve got the world at your feet.
 Don’t blow it.”

 She added that “you don’t need to run around trying to get everyone to love you.”